renatoxm/aws-serverless-microservices-ecommerce/DEVELOPMENT.md

 ### lib/eventbus.ts

 This file uses [Amazon EventBridge](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_events-readme.html) to delivers a near real-time stream of system events that describe changes in AWS resources.

+## Microservices (src folder)

+### product

+Products microservice folder.
+The index.js contains an node.js function that will run by the corresponding lambda to handle all api calls related to products.

+### basket

+Basket microservice folder.
+The index.js contains an node.js function that will run by the corresponding lambda to handle all api calls related to basket.

+### ordering

+Orders microservice folder.
+The index.js contains an node.js function that will watch for events checkout events.